 Exceptions to Driving on the Wrong Side of the Road Laws in Georgia

 Georgia law gives a few exceptions for its “driving on the right side of the road” law.
-A driver is able to move into the left lane of traffic when:
+A driver can move into the left lane of traffic when:

 - Overtaking or passing another vehicle traveling in the same direction (and under the rules of passing)